drhelius/Gearnes/README.md

 ----------
 [![Build Status](https://travis-ci.org/drhelius/Gearnes.svg?branch=master)](https://travis-ci.org/drhelius/Gearnes)

+*This is a work in progress project, not intended to be used right now.*

 Gearnes is a Nintendo Entertainment System (NES) / Famicom emulator written in C++ that runs on iOS, Raspberry Pi, Mac, Windows and Linux.

 Follow me on Twitter for updates: http://twitter.com/drhelius